zufst/twitter/README.md

-all the code will have instructions on how to use them.
+all of the code will have instructions on how to use it.

 if you're still confusing/need help just msg me on discord kag#0333